Cardigan/RandomChecklists/Checklists/Camping.md

     - [ ] lights, brake, turn signal check
 - [ ] bring dry clean clothes for N days use + return trip
 - [ ] sharpen knives and axes
+- [ ] before trip avoid foods that could upset your stomach or cause gas

 ### Post Event 1 week:
 - [ ] Does anyone have flu like symptoms?
 Go to Hospital immediately.